- Mission & History

 Russell Sage College offers a Doctor of Physical Therapy (DPT) program including a 3+3 accelerated BS/DPT for undergraduates.

-Consistent with the mission of the Sage Graduate Schools and the American Physical Therapy Association Vision 2020 statement, The Sage Colleges Doctor of Physical Therapy (DPT) program prepares physical therapists who are exemplary, autonomous practitioners.
+Consistent with the mission of the Russell Sage College and the American Physical Therapy Association Vision 2020 statement, the Doctor of Physical Therapy (DPT) program at the School of Health Sciences at Russell Sage College prepares physical therapists who are exemplary, autonomous practitioners.

 The depth and breadth of our professional curriculum is enriched by the intellectual community found at our comprehensive university that is dedicated to liberal, professional, and specialized programs of study.
 Graduates embrace their role in promoting the profession through evidence-based practice that is respectful and sensitive to individual differences, commitment to lifelong learning that sustains clinical excellence, and service to community and society.